 Why Your Furnace Has a Strange Smell

-As the weather turns cold and you transition from cooling to heating your home, you might be worried about weird furnace smells filling the air.
-Learn what the most common furnace smells mean and how concerned you should be about each one.
+As the weather turns cold and you switch from cooling to heating your home, some homeowners are worried about weird furnace smells floating in the air.
+Learn about what the most common furnace smells mean and how worried you should be about each one.

 The Furnace Smells Musty

-Musty furnace odors almost always suggest mold growth somewhere in the HVAC system.
-To avoid subjecting your family to allergy-inducing mold, address this problem as soon as possible.
+Musty furnace odors generally imply mold growth somewhere in the HVAC system.
+To avoid exposing your family to allergy-inducing mold, tackle this problem as soon as possible.

-A wet air filter can harbor mold, so eliminating the smell might be as straightforward as replacing the filter.
-If that doesn’t work, the AC evaporator coil mounted near the furnace could be the root of the problem.
-This component collects condensation, which can induce mold growth.
-You’ll be better off with a professional’s help to inspect and clean the evaporator coil.
-When all else fails, consider requesting air duct cleaning.
-This service eliminates hidden mold, no matter where it’s growing in your ventilation.
+A clogged air filter can lead to mold, so wiping out the smell can be as easy as getting a new filter.
+If that fails to remove the smell, the AC evaporator coil placed near the furnace might be the root of the problem.
+This component collects condensation, which could induce mold growth.
+You’ll need a professional’s help to inspect and clean the evaporator coil.
+When the problem still won’t go away, consider requesting air duct cleaning.
+This service cleans away hidden mold, regardless of where it’s growing in your ductwork.

 The Furnace Smells Like Rotten Eggs

-This is one of the most concerning furnace smells because it most likely implies a gas leak.
-The utility company includes a useful substance known as mercaptan to the natural gas supply to make leaks more easily detected.
+This is one of the most nerve-wracking furnace smells due to the fact that it probably indicates a gas leak.
+The utility company includes a particular substance known as mercaptan to the natural gas supply to make leaks more easily detected.

-If you detect a rotten egg smell around your furnace or coming from your vents, shut off the heater immediately.
-If you know where the main gas supply valve is, shut that off too.
-Then, evacuate your home and dial 911, followed by your gas company.
-Don’t reenter the house until a professional can verify it’s safe.
+If you notice a rotten egg smell close to your furnace or originating from your air ducts, shut down the heater immediately.
+If you can find where the main gas supply valve is placed, shut that off also.
+Then, leave the house and contact 911, as well as your gas company.
+Don’t reenter the house until a professional confirms it’s safe.

 The Furnace Has a Sour Stench

-If you detect a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger has cracked.
-This essential component houses68} combustion fumes, including carbon monoxide, so a crack could pump unsafe levels of CO gas into your home.
+If you discover a sour smell that stings your nose while standing near64} the furnace, this may mean the heat exchanger is cracked.
+This important component houses68} combustion fumes, including carbon monoxide, so a crack may allow unsafe levels of CO gas into your home.

-Carbon monoxide poisoning can be lethal, so shut off your furnace right away if you recognize a sour odor.
-Then, contact an HVAC professional for an inspection.
-Consider replacing your furnace if a cracked heat exchanger is to blame.
-For your health and safety going forward, make sure you have functional CO detectors on each floor of your home.
+Carbon monoxide poisoning could be deadly, so shut off your furnace immediately if you detect a sour odor.
+Then, call an HVAC professional for an inspection.
+Consider replacing your furnace if a cracked heat exchanger is responsible.
+For your health and safety going forward, see to it that you have functional CO detectors on every floor of your home.

 The Furnace Smells Dusty

-When you start the furnace for the first time every fall, you probably expect a dusty odor to fill the house for a little while.
+When you start the furnace for the first time each fall, you probably expect a dusty odor to appear for a few minutes.
 This is the smell of six months’ worth of dust burning up as the furnace wakes from its summer slumber.
-As long as the smell dissipates within a day, you have nothing to worry about.
+As long as the smell disperses within one day, you have nothing to worry about.

 The Furnace Has a Smoky Smell

-Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes to the exterior.
-A smoky smell could mean the flue is blocked, and now fumes are settling back into your home.
-The odor may permeate the entire house, risking your family’s health if you let it continue.
-So shut down the furnace and call a professional right away to request furnace repair.
+Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes up and out of your home.
+A smoky smell will sometimes mean the flue is blocked, and now fumes are backdrafting into your home.
+The odor might eventually reach the entire house, jeopardizing your family’s health if you neglect it.
+So turn off the furnace and call a professional right away to request furnace repair.

-Overheating and melting electrical components are the most likely reason for a burning plastic smell to appear.
-A failing fan motor is another common cause.
-If you don’t address the problem, an electrical fire could start, or your furnace could experience irreparable damage.
-Turn off the heating system immediately and call an HVAC technician for help identifying and repairing this weird furnace smell.
+Overheating and melted electrical components are the most likely reason for a burning plastic smell to appear.
+A failing fan motor is another possibility.
+If you don’t address the problem, an electrical fire could start, or your furnace could end up with irreparable damage.
+Turn off the heating system immediately and contact an HVAC technician for help identifying and repairing this weird furnace smell.

 The Furnace Has an Oily Smell

-If you have an oil furnace, you may notice this odor whenever the oil filter becomes clogged.
-Try replacing it to find out if that fixes the problem.
-If the smell lingers for more than a day after carrying out this step, it could suggest an oil leak.
-You’ll be better off with help from an HVAC expert to handle this problem.
+If you use an oil furnace, you could detect this odor if the oil filter becomes blocked up.
+Try replacing it to find out if that addresses the problem.
+If the smell persists for more than a day after taking care of this step, it could suggest an oil leak.
+You’ll be better off with help from an HVAC professional to fix this problem.

-Sewer gas smells quite similar to rotten eggs, so first eliminate the possibility of a natural gas leak.
-If that’s not the problem, your sewer lines could have an issue, such as a dry trap or sewer leak.
+Sewer gas smells quite similar to spoiled eggs, so first eliminate the likelihood of a natural gas leak.
+If that’s not the source, your sewer lines could have an issue, such as a dry trap or sewer leak.
 Try pouring water down all your drains, including the basement floor drain, to replenish dry sewer traps.
-If the smell lingers, you should contact a sewer line repair company.
+If the smell lingers, go ahead and contact a sewer line repair company.

-When in doubt, contact an HVAC technician to assess and repair your furnace.
-At BW/Cook Service Experts, we deliver complete diagnostic services to pinpoint the problem before the work begins.
-Then, we suggest the most viable, cost-effective repairs, as well as an up-front estimate for each option.
-Our ACE-certified technicians can resolve just about any heating problem, and we back our work with a 100% satisfaction guarantee for one year.
-For details about why your furnace smells bad or to request furnace repair near you, please contact your local BW/Cook Service Experts office today.
+If you’re still uncertain, get in touch with an HVAC technician to assess and repair your furnace.
+At Service Experts Heating, Air Conditioning & Plumbing, we offer thorough diagnostic services to identify the problem before we figure out the best solution.
+Then, we recommend the most viable, cost-effective repairs, alongside an up-front estimate for every option.
+Our ACE-certified technicians can manage just about any heating repair, and we back our work with a 100% satisfaction guarantee for one year.
+To ask questions about why your furnace smells bad or to request furnace repair near you, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.

 Savings For You